-Students who withdraw from the program without notifying the Master's Team by written or who submit a late notice will be liable for the payments pertaining to the academic year (but not for the full three-semester tuition fee).
+Students who withdraw from the program without notifying the Master's Team in writing or who submit a late notice will be liable for the payments pertaining to the academic year.

 Students, who quit, may be readmitted in some circumstances and will be subject to the rules and tuition fees corresponding to the academic year in progress.
 They must contact the Admissions Team for readmission application details and deadlines.